OrphLab/getshitdone/README.md

   - [Prerequisites](#prerequisites)
   ## Description
   Simple todo app with login and abillity to create manipulate tasks.
-Goofying around with DJANGO, HTMX and some Django Rest - however the API is not used on the frontend
+Goofying around with DJANGO, HTMX and some Django Rest - however the API is not used on the frontend.

   ##Features
-  CRUD and API
+  Template based, CRUD and API, USER based, Boostrap Dashboard, Updating and Deleting tasks are just forms in a html file

   ##Prerequisits
   Django, Django Rest Framework, Boostrap 5, HTMX